Chainsmoking Seagulls

 Overview

 Postcard home from English Bay is a video poem based on the poem of the same name.
 We aimed to create a surreal satirical video to match the vibes of the poem, and just trying to have fun with what we could create.
+Visual effect graphical fidelity really did not matter for this project.

 Contribution